Anu080808/Mania/README.md

 ### 🎵 Music commands

 ```
-play <name/URL>, play music in a voice channel.
+𐂡 play <name/URL>, play music in a voice channel.
-search <name>, open a panel to choose a music and then play it.
+𐂡 search <name>, open a panel to choose a music and then play it.
 pause, pause the current music.
 resume, puts the current music back on.
 queue, see the next songs.